Acura maintenance: cost, plans and service schedule

 Air bag control module replacement | $692 to $729 |

-To help cover the costs of unexpected problems, Acura offers two warranties on its new vehicles: the New Vehicle Limited Warranty and the Limited Powertrain Warranty.
-The New Vehicle warranty lasts for four years or 50,000 miles and covers nearly any part — as long as the malfunction is due to manufacturer error.
-The Powertrain warranty lasts for six years or 70,000 miles and applies to faulty engines, transmissions and front-wheel and rear-wheel drive systems.
+To help cover the costs of unexpected problems, Acura offers two warranties on its new vehicles: the New Vehicle Limited Warranty and the Powertrain Limited Warranty.
+The new vehicle warranty lasts for four years or 50,000 miles and covers nearly any part — as long as the malfunction is due to manufacturer error.
+The powertrain warranty lasts for six years or 70,000 miles and applies to faulty engines, transmissions and front-wheel and rear-wheel drive systems.

-How can an extended warranty or maintenance plan help?
+How can an extended warranty help?

 Extended warranties (aka vehicle service contracts) can offer similar protection to your car’s factory warranty, but you’ll have to pay for coverage this time.
 These plans are available from both dedicated warranty companies and Acura itself.
 (When we took a deeper look into Acura’s extended warranties, we found that they were mostly useful for protection against catastrophically expensive repairs, but you may have better luck.
 If you don’t, consider getting quotes from third-party warranty companies.)